John French, 1st Earl of Ypres: Family

 French's family was related to the French/De Freyne family which had gone to present-day County Wexford in the fourteenth century and had substantial estates at Frenchpark, County Roscommon.
 French always regarded himself as "Irish", although his branch of the family had lived in England since the eighteenth century.

-His father was Royal Navy Commander John Tracey William French, who had fought at Navarino and under Napier in the Portuguese Civil War.
+His father was Royal Navy Commander John Tracey William French.
 His mother was Margaret Eccles, from Glasgow, who after suffering a breakdown following her husband's death was eventually institutionalised.
 She died in 1867 leaving French to be brought up by his sisters.
-He was educated at a Harrow preparatory school and Eastman's Royal Naval Academy at Portsmouth before joining the Royal Navy in 1866.
+He was educated at a Harrow preparatory school and Eastman's Royal Naval Academy before joining the Royal Navy in 1866.

 Royal Navy

 He joined the Royal Navy because it gave him a chance to leave home four or five years earlier than the Army.
-From August 1866 he trained on board the three-decker battleship HMS Britannia at Dartmouth.
-He obtained only an "average" certificate which required him to do a further six months of training on board the frigate HMS Bristol at Sheerness from January 1868 before qualifying as a midshipman.
+From August 1866 he trained on board the battleship HMS Britannia.
+He obtained only an "average" certificate which required him to do a further six months of training on board the frigate HMS Bristol from January 1868 before qualifying as a midshipman.

 In 1869 he served as a midshipman on HMS Warrior commanded by Captain Boys, an old friend of French's father.
 She patrolled in the English Channel and off Spain and Portugal.
 During his service he witnessed the accidental sinking of HMS Captain.
 He resigned from the Royal Navy in November 1870 as he was discovered to be acrophobic and to suffer from seasickness.